+How do you push your kids away?
 As parents, we want to keep a good relationship with our kids as they become teens and young adults.
-Often however, without meaning to, we push our teens and older kids away from us.
-Are you aware of things you may be doing that will push your older kids away from you?
+Often, however, without meaning to, you may push your older kids away from you.
+Are you aware of things you may be doing that might turn your teens away?

 Many times in our efforts to keep our teens (or young adults) from going prodigal, we parent in a way that tightly restricts and dominates them.
 This often backfires, as the teen pushes away.